Robustness to corruption in pre-trained Bayesian neural networks

-In contrast, training batches used in a spatial batchnorm would need to be much smaller (e.g.\ 128 examples), which can give very inaccurate or even low-rank, non-invertible estimates of the covariance matrices.
+In contrast, training batches used in a spatial batchnorm would need to be much smaller (often 16 examples for ImageNet on smaller GPUs), which can give very inaccurate or even low-rank, non-invertible estimates of the covariance matrices.
 Second, \textshiftmatch{} trains much faster than a spatial batchnorm.
-In particular, even after carefully simplying the covariance matrices, computing the matrix square roots is still very slow.
-In \textshiftmatch{}, that is fine because we only perform these operations once after training.
-In contrast, a spatial batchnorm, would need to do these operations at every training iteration, which causes a dramatic slowdown: from around 0.35s for a forward pass without spatial batchnorm to 0.77s for a forward pass with spatial batchnorm using a mini-batch of 128 samples.
+In particular, even after carefully simplifying the covariance matrices, computing the matrix square roots at every layer at every gradient step is still very slow.
+In contrast, in \textshiftmatch{}, we only do the matrix square roots once after training.
+For instance, it took us around 0.35s for a forward pass without spatial batchnorm, which contrasts with 0.77s for a forward pass with spatial batchnorm using a mini-batch of 128 inputs for CIFAR-10.